New Job Mortgage | Can you get a mortgage in a new job? Yes

 The larger the deposit you have, the more likely you are to be accepted, and the lower cost mortgage you can get.

-Sometimes if you don’t have much credit history it can be harder to get a new job mortgage with a small deposit- this is only usually a problem if it’s your first job though.
+Sometimes if you little or no credit history it can be harder to get a new job mortgage with a small deposit.
+I find it’s generally still possible though.

 What if you don't have indefinite leave to remain?